 Vail home prices are not only among the most expensive in Colorado, but Vail real estate also consistently ranks among the most expensive in America.

-Vail is a decidedly white-collar town, with fully 87.70% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Vail is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Vail who work in food service (18.35%), office and administrative support (9.31%), and healthcare (9.23%).
+Vail is a decidedly white-collar town, with fully 89.29% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Vail is a town of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Vail who work in food service (24.11%), sales jobs (12.00%), and management occupations (9.77%).

 Of important note, Vail is also a town of artists.
 Vail has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Vail’s character.